SauerErik/it-security/docs/07_mock_testing.md

 # Exercise 6.1

 This part of the document reviews the unit test implementations from lab 3.
 The decisions were made by using the different decision table technique.
+The feedback gained from using those was used to realize missing unit tests.

 ## 6.1.1. register user

 | Password is valid | user creation is successful in keycloak | database user creation is successful | Result  |
 |-------------------|-----------------------------------------|--------------------------------------|---------|